felipeam86/cachesql/README.md

 Results have been stored in cache
 ```

-Perfect, now that my report is ready to go in production, I wan't to run this once a day without
+Perfect, now that my report is ready to go in production, I want to run this once a day without
 unnecessarily wasting disk space with cache -->  Use the `cache=False` flag:

 ```pycon